-Once you have narrowed this down you should move into “methodical testing” Which is where you test less significant things such as alternating the headlines, punctuation and calls to actions.
+Once you have narrowed this down, you should move into ‘methodical testing‘, where you test less significant factors such as alternating the headlines, punctuation, and call-to-actions.

-So this is where you should always start when you are testing and setting up your initial adverts.
-As mentioned before write 3-4 different ads per ad group.
-Each will have completely different components from the other ads that you are testing.
-This is the best way to establish which adverts resonate with your audience best.
+This is where you should always start when split-testing and setting up your initial adverts.
+As mentioned before, it’s best to write 3-4 different ads per ad group.

-Here a good place to start is by looking at your competitors ads for similar searches and then testing both their ad type and completely different ones, to let you see how consumers in your industry are responding to different messages.
+A good place to start is by looking at your competitors’ ads for similar searches, and then testing both their ad type and completely different ones, which helps you to see how consumers in your industry are responding to different messages.

 - Customer benefits

-- Geographic adverts (requires that you campaigns are geographically targeted at that location)
+- Geographic adverts (requires your campaigns to be geographically targeted at that location)

 - Product features